-Altibase’s in-memory feature provided the company with wired and wireless real time authentication, which reduced the number of required servers by 60%.
+Altibase’s in-memory feature provides the company with wired and wireless real time authentication, which has reduced the number of required servers by 60%.

 Use Case: IP Authentication

 The company is a preeminent, Asia-based telecommunication service leader specializing in broadband and other related services.